iterative/dvc.org/public/static/docs/command-reference/get.md

 # get

-Download a file or directory from any <abbr>DVC project</abbr> or Git repository (e.g. hosted on GitHub) into the current working directory.
+Download a file or directory from any <abbr>DVC project</abbr> or Git repository into the current working directory.

 > Unlike `dvc import`, this command does not track the downloaded files (does
 > not create a DVC-file).